 Of course, you cannot fake your admiration.
 We’ll know it as soon as you say, “I’m so excited to be with you today!”
 But we also know when you’re the real deal and have shown up with a sincere desire to offer value.

-- What’s the buzz?
-Are you current with the conversation?
+- Are you current with the conversation?
 Look at the tweets, articles, and newsletters that will help you become current.
 What are people saying?

 For tips on building trust and influence, and showing up as your best